cypherpunk-academy/2064/en/059_2023_The arrest warrant.md

 No. No.
 She yelled at the smartphone, "You fucker, ass, birdbrain."

-She dropped onto a chair, put her head in her hands and cried.
+She dropped onto a chair, put her head in her hands, and cried.
 Sophie carefully put her hand on her back: "Come on, now we're really going to do it.
-We'll report him!
+We'll report him to the principal!
 You know, like, police and stuff.
 Everyone knows it was him.
 He's done it before and boasted about it.